Skip to content

 2. Surface Prep: The Mechanical Bond

-If we are re-stuccoing an existing home, prep is everything.
-Stucco cannot bond to dirt, paint, or loose sand.
+If we are re-stuccoing an existing home rather than a new build, prep is everything.
+Stucco cannot bond to dirt, peeling paint, or loose sand.

-• Sandblasting: If the home is painted, we must sandblast it to remove the film and expose the raw cement pores.
-This creates a "mechanical key" for the new finish to lock into.
+• Sandblasting: If the home is currently painted, we must sandblast it to remove the paint film and expose the raw cement pores underneath.
+This creates a "mechanical key" for the new wet finish to lock into structurally.

-• Bonding Agents: We apply a liquid bonder (like Weld-Crete) to equalize the suction of the wall.
-Uniform suction prevents the finish from drying too fast in spots, which causes "flashing" (color inconsistencies).
+• Bonding Agents: We apply a liquid bonder (like Weld-Crete) to equalize the "suction" of the wall.
+Uniform suction prevents the finish coat from drying too fast in certain spots, which causes "flashing" (permanent dark and light color inconsistencies).

 3. The Material: Controlling the Mix

-Consistency is king.
-If Batch A has more water than Batch B, the color will be different.
+Consistency is king in plastering.
+If Batch A has slightly more water than Batch B, the color will dry differently.

 The "Boxing" Rule

-Professional crews never apply one batch at a time.
-We mix multiple batches into a large "mud tub" and blend them together.
-This process, called "boxing," ensures that slight variations in pigment or water are diluted, creating a seamless color across the entire wall.
+Professional crews never apply one batch of colored finish at a time.
+We mix multiple batches into a massive "mud tub" and blend them all together.
+This critical process, called "boxing," ensures that any slight factory variations in pigment or job-site water ratios are perfectly diluted, creating seamless color across the entire wall.

 4. The "Wet Edge": Avoiding Cold Joints

-Have you ever seen a house with a faint line running horizontally across the wall?
+Have you ever seen a house with a faint, darker line running horizontally or vertically across the wall?
 That is a "Cold Joint."
-It happens when the crew takes a break, the edge dries, and they try to blend new material into it later.
+It happens when the crew takes a break, allows the edge of the stucco to dry, and then tries to blend new wet material into it later.

 The Strategy: We crew the job properly.
 We ensure enough plasterers are on the scaffold to keep the "wet edge" moving continuously from corner to corner.
-We plan our breaks around architectural natural breaks (like downspouts or windows) so seams are invisible.
+We plan our breaks around architectural natural stops (like downspouts, expansion joints, or windows) so that any seams are invisible.

 5. The Curing Dance: Managing SoCal Weather

-Stucco cures by hydration (water), not drying (air).
+Stucco cures by hydration (a chemical reaction with water), not by drying (air).

-The Heat Threat: In Southern California, if the sun hits a fresh wall, it can "flash dry" the surface, sucking the water out before the chemical bond forms.
-This leads to a weak, powdery finish.
+The Heat Threat: In Southern California, if the harsh sun hits a fresh wall, it can "flash dry" the surface, sucking the water out before the chemical bond forms.
+This leads to a weak, powdery finish that flakes off.

 The Fix: We "fog" the wall with a fine mist of water for 48 hours after application.
-This slows the cure, increasing hardness and color uniformity.
+This intentionally slows the cure time, significantly increasing the structural hardness and color uniformity of the finish.

 Conclusion: Skilled Hands Matter